Clicky

 But, besides its unique shape, one of the most striking features of the church are the four rectilinear stained glass windows that soar 210 feet from floor to ceiling.
 When seen from the entrance, they form a colorful cross beautifully lit from the sky.

-Here’s another take on the Cathedral of Rio de Janeiro
+Here’s another take about the Cathedral of Rio de Janeiro, Brasil by Chrysoula from Travel Passionate

 Spire of the Metropolitan Cathedral of Saint Sebastian in Rio de Janeiro.